 Market Transformation Initiatives

-Market Transformation Initiatives 2020 – 2021 Evaluation Plan
+Breakthrough Equipment and Market Transformation Initiatives 2020 – 2021 Evaluation Plan

 Introduction

-Energy legislation Section 8-104 affords program administrators up to 3 percent of the portfolio budget to be dedicated to breakthrough equipment and devices and up to 5 percent of the portfolio budget to be dedicated towards market transformation initiatives.
+Energy legislation Section 8-104 affords program administrators up to 3 percent of the portfolio budget to be dedicated to breakthrough equipment and devices research and development (R&D) and up to 5 percent of the portfolio budget to be dedicated towards market transformation initiatives.
 PGL and NSG will employ Market Transformation tools and techniques to integrate innovation in energy efficiency programs.
 PGL and NSG expects these tools and techniques will play a critical role in identification and demonstration of innovative energy efficiency technologies and identification and alleviation of market barriers towards adoption and implementation of energy efficiency strategies and offerings.

 Evaluation Approach